jamieroszel/terraform-provider-ibm/website/docs/d/database.html.markdown

 # ibm_database

-Retrieve information about an existing [IBM Cloud Database instance](https://cloud.ibm.com/docs/cloud-databases).
+Retrieve information about an existing [IBM Cloud Databases instance](https://cloud.ibm.com/docs/cloud-databases).

 **Note**
 Configuration of an IBM Cloud Databases `data_source` requires that the `region` parameter is set for the IBM provider in the `provider.tf`.
 The region must be the same as the `location` that the IBM Cloud Databases instance is deployed into.
 If not specified, `us-south` is used by default.
 A `terraform refresh` of the `data_source` fails if the region and the location differ.